How India is Moving Towards Becoming a World Leader in Solar Power

 Hello!

-Most of the developed and developing countries in the world are striving to obtain independence from conventional energy resources.
-With the rising dangers of climate change, many countries are coming together to mitigate their ill effects which have already started happening.
+Most developed and developing countries are striving for independence from conventional energy resources.
+Amid the growing threats of climate change, nations are uniting to reduce its already visible impacts.

-India’s per capita energy consumption is close to one-third of the world’s average.
-India is running solar energy initiatives in a big way and has emerged as an attractive market for solar and other renewable energy equipment.
-With the headquarter of International Solar Alliance, India is set to lead the world’s most advanced solar energy initiatives.
+India’s per capita energy consumption remains close to one-third of the global average.
+The country is scaling solar initiatives rapidly and has become an attractive market for renewable energy equipment.
+Hosting the headquarters of the International Solar Alliance, India is positioned to lead worldwide solar efforts.

 Also read: